Fun with Density and Transit Statistics

 Sources: King County, U.S. Census, Hess et al.

 The table above shows three ways of looking at the same population in the same land area.
 At the county level of analysis, the average density is below 6,400 persons per square mile.
 But when the entire county is viewed with a finer resolution — the county’s 326 census tracts — then it appears that 40,000 people live above 6,400 per square mile density.
 Viewed with an even finer resolution — the county’s 20,992 census blocks — it appears that 400,000 people live above 6,400 per square mile density.
-A simple change in resolution alters the density by an order of magnitude.
+A simple change in resolution alters the experienced density by an order of magnitude.

 The density measurement of 6,400 persons per square mile is equal to 10 persons per acre gross.
 That density can be suitable for an intermediate level of public transit service (1 bus every half hour) under present-day conditions and assumptions.
 Hess et al. (2001) comment: